What to Eat in Clementi: The Westies Choice

 In what to eat in Clementi, it is no wonder why people like this place!
 You can visit them at Ayer Rajah Hawker Centre, 503 West Coast Drive, #01-80, Singapore.

 Joo Chiat Prawn Mee

 In what to eat in Clementi, Joo Chiat Prawn Mee has been known for its wide variety of Indian-Muslim food since 1983.
 You can find their restaurant at the junction of Crane Road & Carpmael Road.
 The owner, Madam Lee, had to close it down in 2015 to take care of her husband.
-However, in 2019 she came back and re-opened it with her son in law.
-You can visit them in blk 503 West Coast drive #01-35 Ayer Rajah Food Centre Singapore.
+However, in 2019, she returned and re-opened it with her son-in-law.
+You can visit them at Blk 503 West Coast Drive #01-35 Ayer Rajah Food Centre Singapore.